-Introduces non-economics majors to environmental and natural resource economics.
-Discussion of fundamental economic concepts, including markets and private property.
-Students learn basic tools used in the economic assessment of environmental problems and apply these methods to key environmental issues.
-Offered: jointly with ENVIR 235/ESRM 235.
+Introduces environmental and natural resource economics.
+Discusses fundamental economic concepts, including markets and private property.
+Includes basic tools used in the economic assessment of environmental problems and applies these methods to key environmental issues.
+Offered: jointly with ENVIR 235/ESRM 235; Sp.

 Environmental economics is the application of the principles of economics to the study of environmental resource management.
 The course delves on how and why individuals and institutions make economic decisions that have consequences for the natural environment.
 The objective of the course is to provide students with an ability to think about pressing issues and possible solutions in terms of enviro-economic choices and tradeoffs.